-In this study, researchers want to see if the investigational drug infigratinib improves the treatment of advanced cholangiocarcinoma (a tumor among the bile duct cancers) compared with the standard of care (chemotherapy with gemcitabine and cisplatin) in patients with an abnormality in a gene called FGFR2.
+In this study, researchers want to see if the drug infigratinib improves the treatment of advanced cholangiocarcinoma (a tumor among the bile duct cancers) compared with the standard of care (chemotherapy with gemcitabine and cisplatin) in patients with an abnormality in a gene called FGFR2.
 Infigratinib may interfere with cancer cell growth by blocking the FGFR protein.

 Patients in this study will be randomly assigned to receive infigratinib or gemcitabine/cisplatin.
 Patients who receive gemcitabine and cisplatin and whose cancer continues to grow can cross over to the infigratinib group.
 Infigratinib is taken orally (by mouth) and gemcitabine and cisplatin are given intravenously (by vein).